 Residents are taxed on their worldwide savings income and non-residents on their Spanish savings income at a fixed rate.
 The rates for 2020 are as follows:

 - Over €50,000: 23%

-Savings taxable income includes interest income, dividends, income from life assurance contracts, purchased annuity income along with income from capital gains arising from the sale/transfer of assets.
+Savings taxable income includes interest income, dividends, income from life assurance contracts, purchased annuity income, and income from capital gains from the sale/transfer of assets.

 Tax in Spain on general income

 Spanish residents pay tax on their worldwide income on a progressive scale.
 General taxable income includes all income other than ‘savings income’.
 It covers earned income (that is, salary, self-employment, and pension income), rental income, income from royalties, any capital gains not generated from the sale/transfer of assets such as lottery prizes.

 *Note: Tax rates may differ depending on the region (Comunidad Autónoma) where the taxpayer is resident.

 Treatment of UK Pensions